Categories

 Moosh recognizes contributions across multiple categories to reflect the different ways participants can meaningfully engage with the system during the testnet phase.

 These categories are not intended to rank importance or imply equal weight.
-Instead, they represent distinct types of signals that help the protocol understand network growth, usage patterns, and system quality from different perspectives.
+Instead, they represent different types of signals that help the protocol understand:

 Help Grow the Network